blocksninja/das-coin/doc/build-openbsd.md

 ======================
 (updated for OpenBSD 5.7)

-This guide describes how to build dasd and command-line utilities on OpenBSD.
+This guide describes how to build tribed and command-line utilities on OpenBSD.

 As OpenBSD is most common as a server OS, we will not bother with the GUI.